 can such things be?

-I'm delighted to announce that my latest book Can Such Things Be? is being published this month (June).
+I'm delighted to announce that my latest book Can Such Things Be? is out now.

 Dedicated to the memory of my good friend Thomas-Toki Wartooth Mccall, it is packed with hilarious, revolting and unforgettable rhymes.

 From a magpie with a love of all things poop to the ghost of William Shakespeare, readers will meet characters they won’t find elsewhere.